 What does it mean to be a professional?
 What skills do professionals need to have?
-A professional is someone with some specialized knowledge, and often some academic preparation (such as high school or college or technical classes).
+A professional is someone who possesses specialized knowledge, often in addition to having completed some focused academic preparation (such as high school or college or technical classes) for their career.
 Teachers, contractors, IT workers, and employees from countless other industries are considered professionals.

-Because professional skills are required for nearly every job, they are rarely included in job listings, so it is hard to know what professional skills you need to have.
-However, there are skills that employers expect job applicants and employees to have when they work in professional roles.
+Because professional skills are required for nearly every job, they are rarely included in job listings.
+So, let’s talk here about the top skills that all employers expect job applicants and employees to have when they work in professional roles.

 How to Use Skills Lists

 You can use these skills lists throughout your job search process.
 The most important place to incorporate mention of these skill words is in your resume.
 You should try to use some of these keywords both in the resume’s qualifications summary and in your descriptions of your work history.

 Secondly, you can use these in your cover letter.
 In the body of your letter, you can mention one or two of these skills, providing specific examples of times when you demonstrated them at work.

 Along with mentioning some of the professional skill words during your interview, you also want to demonstrate your professionalism in the way you dress, speak, and act.
 For example, you should speak clearly and dress professionally for all your interviews, in addition to demonstrating an ability to get along with others.
 The more you can show that you have these skills, the more effective you will be in your interview.